gilliorem/philosophers/README.md

 If someone else wants to write, he needs to holds the marker, write, release.

-If there is only 1 pen and 2 writers, each writer will need to wait for the pen to be released.
+If there is only 1 marker and 2 writers, each writer will need to wait for the marker to be released.

 Though, they can think with their own mind (no need to share any resource here).